Some of you reading this hate cold calling. I know.

 Was our caller going to give me greater insurance coverage?
 Was he going to show me why some people have less insurance than they really need and what it costs them to make that mistake?
-Was he going to give me greater protection at a lower cost than I am presently paying?
+Was he going to give me greater value at a lower price than I am presently paying?
 Neither one of us knows the answers.

 How Not to Suck at Cold Calling